AVIJIT071993/COVID-19-INDIAN-TRACKER/README.md

 # COVID-19-INDIAN-TRACKER

 This is a corona virus tracker for India.
-It includes state wise number of corona cases, daily number of corona cases reported, people recovered, people died and total number of corona test done per day.
-It also forecast the possible no. of cases for the next few days automatically.
-The tracker is made on tableau and is published on tableau server.
+It includes state wise number of corona cases, daily number of corona cases reported, people recovered, people died and total number of corona test done per day. **It also forecast the possible no. of confirmed cases for the next few days automatically.** The tracker is made on tableau and is published on tableau server.
 The tableau dashboard is updated from google sheets.

 **The data in the google sheets is updated from:** https://api.covid19india.org/csv/ with the help of api.